chanteuse-blondinett/ltx2-ic-lora-flux2-controlnet-i2v/README.md

 ## License note (important)
 The FLUX.2 ControlNet Union checkpoint is released under a **non-commercial** license on Hugging Face.
 This repo contains workflow + documentation only.
-Do NOT upload model weights here, and follow upstream license terms.

 ## How to use
 1) Install required custom nodes (see Requirements).